maw501/bayopt-gps/README.md

 1. number of epochs
 2. number of iterations to run the Bayesian optimization for

+Running the below example will automatically download the MNIST dataset.

 ```
 git clone https://github.com/maw501/bayopt-gps.git
 cd bayopt-gps